 During her youth, she played for six years in Michigan Youth Symphony Orchestra on violin and viola , and three years as principal viola of Ann Arbor Pioneer High School’s Grammy-winning Symphony Orchestra.
 She and several members of her family toured twice to Kodiak, Alaska performing repertoire that included the complete Barber and Ravel String Quartets.
 They concluded their time as a performing ensemble with a presentation at Kerrytown Concert House in Ann Arbor.
 She was a guest artist on viola with the Chelsea Chamber Players from 2012-2013, and played on a number of Michigan tour shows with the Trans-Siberian Orchestra as pit orchestra member from 2010-2012.

 Cecille was commissioned recently by Resonance Ensemble, premiering her first contemporary choral composition, "We Are Murmurs", at the Resonance Ensemble Showcase, "Dirty Stupid Music" in January of 2023.
+It will be featured again in Resonance's upcoming 2023-2024 season celebrating 15 years of commissioned works.

 She spends much of her free time buried in various forms of creative writing, and building her skills as a visual artist, with film, photography, drawing, and painting as her mediums of choice.